Grogg

 A Grogg is a caricature figure made by the World of Groggs, a ceramics company established by John Hughes in 1965, in Trefforest near Pontypridd, Wales.
-Most Groggs are 9 inches tall or less and are made of a type of clay called grog.
+Most Groggs are 9 in tall or less and are made of a type of clay called grog.
 Groggs are usually made of popular Welsh rugby players, Welsh celebrities and the occasional non-Welsh celebrity.
 Whenever possible the person who is "grogged" is presented with the first Grogg produced.
 They are moulded and painted by hand and a Grogg can take many weeks from the master copy being made to the first one being painted.